NH Engineering Firm Finds Redevelopment Potential All Over Portsmouth

 The owner of the Deer Street property where Gary’s Beverages is located reportedly told city officials earlier this year that he would be willing to talk about the property being redeveloped as part of a public-private partnership.
 The land would ideally become the location for a second city parking garage, among other uses.

-According to city assessment records, the entire property covers roughly 2 acres of land and includes several surrounding buildings that could be prime for redevelopment.
+According to city assessment, the entire property covers roughly 2 acres of land and includes several surrounding buildings that could be prime for redevelopment.

 5. Frank Jones Center property — 428 U.S. Route 1 Bypass